FEBRUARY 28, 2022

 AMENDMENTS TO ADD OR INCREASE WEEKLY INDEMNITY / SHORT TERM DISABILITY COVERAGE

 All policy amendment requests to add or increase short-term disability benefits submitted prior to March 16, 2020 are being processed.
-Requests received on or after March 16th will be declined due to the risk of anti-selection.
+Requests received on or after March 16, 2020 may be declined.

 Further details regarding the measures above will be made available shortly.
 Insurers may at their sole discretion change or cancel any of the above measures at any time without prior notice.
 All terms of the group policy continue to apply.